Douda/PSSymantecCloud/README.md

 This module follows the [Module Builder Project](https://github.com/PoshCode/ModuleBuilder) folder structure for easy maintenance and versioning
-This module follows the [Module Builder Project](https://github.com/PoshCode/ModuleBuilder) folder structure for easy maintenance and versioning

 ## Usage
 2 ways to install this module :